MeepleCodes/ffxiv_macro/README.md

 A from-scratch text editor implemented in HTML Canvas so we can use the sprite-based fonts extracted from FFXIV (which it uses instead of vector/TTF-based fonts).
+## Bugs
+- There's *some* order of delete/insert (maybe clipboard) that doesn't create two undo states, just one

 ## TODOs
 Vague list of features still to implement